cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/linux_toolchain_install.md

-# Linux Distribution Support and Installation for the Toolchain
+# 1Linux Distribution Support and Installation for the Toolchain

 The Cangjie toolchain has undergone comprehensive functional testing on the following Linux distributions: